openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CoreFileKit/cj-apis-file_fs.md

 public prop mtime: Int64
 ```

-**Function:** Last modification time of the file, represented as seconds since 00:00:00 on January 1, 1970.
+**Function:** Time when the file was last modified, expressed in seconds since 00:00:00 on January 1, 1970.

 **Type:** Int64